data distribution geared toward scientific datasets

 The full documentation is available at: http://docs.datalad.org

-DataLad aims to make data management and data distribution more accessible.
+DataLad makes data management and data distribution more accessible.
 To do that it stands on the shoulders of Git and Git-annex to deliver a decentralized system for data exchange.
 This includes automated ingestion of data from online portals, and exposing it in readily usable form as Git(-annex) repositories, so-called datasets.
 The actual data storage and permission management, however, remains with the original data providers.

 DataLad is under rapid development.
 While the code base is still growing, the focus is increasingly shifting towards robust and safe operation with a sensible API.
 Organization and configuration are still subject of considerable reorganization and standardization.
 However, DataLad is, in fact, usable today and user feedback is always welcome.